MattAtchison/NFL-Portfolio-Project-/README.md

 - Transformed and prepared extracted data for database ingestion.

 ### Data Cleaning and Normalization
-- Loaded raw data into MySQL staging tables.
+- Loaded raw data into MySQL.
 - Cleaned the data by removing duplicates, handling nulls, fixing data types, and splitting composite fields.
 - Built normalized, relational tables with proper use of primary and foreign keys.
 - Created many-to-many relationship tables where needed (e.g., players, games, referees).